sogis/pipelines/api_webgisclient/README.md

 # Pipeline for SO!API and Web GIS Client

-## First setup of the openshift environment
+## First setup of the Web GIS Client environment in Openshift

 If you setup the environment for SO!API and Web GIS Client you must first create the necessary PVCs.
 Please use pvc_resources.yaml to create them.
 The Persistent volumes are not part of the pipeline because they are created by the AIO in the environment of the Canton of Solothurn.
 They are created as nfs storage and are immutable after creation.